 Whether you want to attach broken parts of an aquarium or securely place decorative plants and ornamental items in the aquarium, super glue is a widespread material for it.
 Since super glues are readily available at home, most fish keepers use it to attach plants and ornamental items in the aquarium.

 However, it leads us to one big question,” Can super glue kill fish?
-“Well, the question itself is a perplexing one, and so, different people have different opinions on it- from their personal experience of using glues in the aquarium.
+“Well, the question itself is perplexing, and so, different people have different opinions on it- from their personal experience of using glues in the aquarium.

-However, most people, especially the experienced aquarists, opined that super glue is safe for aquariums and fish as well.
+However, most people, especially experienced aquarists, opined that super glue is also safe for aquariums and fish.

 But some people contradicted the answer (only a minimal number).

 So, I decided to dig deep into the matter and found a result that will SHOCK YOU.
-So, keep reading the article for the fish safety and know the proper use of glues (if you ever have to use it) without harming your favorite betta or guppies or even neon tetras.
+So, keep reading the article for fish safety and know the proper use of glue (if you ever have to) without harming your favorite betta, guppies, or even neon tetras.

 What Elements is Used to Make Super Glue?

 We think that super glue is made using tons of materials (if not toxic, at least), forming a strong bond.
 Some variations of this have been approved by the Food and Drug Administration (FDA) for contact with the skin.